amedat/LookupEntityExtractor/README.md

 # Lookup Entity Extractor

-Lookup Entity Extractor built for Rasa for extracting known entities from a list of examples without need of training on every set of examples.
-The extractor is not machine learnt but uses text matching logic for entity prediction.
-It doesn't discovers any additional values other than provided list of examples.
+Lookup Entity Extractor built for Rasa for extracting known entities from a list of examples without the need for training on every set of examples.
+The extractor is not machine-learned but uses text-matching logic for entity prediction.
+It doesn't discover any additional values other than the provided list of examples.

 Lookup Entity Extractor is a good fit when you have list of exampless that are known and can be expanded as required.